PennLINC/qsipost/docs/reconstruction.rst

 These workflows each take considerable processing time, because they output as many versions of connectivity as possible.
 All :ref:`connectivity_atlases`  and all possible weightings are included.
-Each workflow corresponds to a JSON file that can be found in QSIprep's `github <https://github.com/PennBBL/qsipost/tree/master/qsipost/data/pipelines>`_.
+Each workflow corresponds to a JSON file that can be found in QSIPost's `github <https://github.com/PennBBL/qsipost/tree/master/qsipost/data/pipelines>`_.
 For extra information about how to customize these, see :ref:`custom_reconstruction`.